Amankumar-02/GitTestingRaw/Readme.md

 to initialize the git
 -- to open a file ==> code fileName

-1. inside the directory code == git init
+1. inside the directory initialize the git == git init
 2. to show which file is not added to git / staging area == git status
 3. add / push the file == git add fileName //or// add all == git add .
 4. remove file == git rm fileName
 5. adding commit == git commit -m "message"
 6. to read the recent commit == git log
 7. when file modify first == git add then == git commit -m "message"
+8. check the diff in added and modified file == git diff fileName
+9. to restore the last saved file data == git checkout fileName